-WILLIAM D. FORD FEDERAL DIRECT LOAN (DIRECT LOAN) PROGRAM
+WILLIAM D. FORD FEDERAL DIRECT LOAN (Direct Loan) Program

 Federal loans provided through the William D. Ford Federal Direct Loan Program are referred to as Direct Loans because the federal government - through the U.S. Department of Education - is the lender.
 Unlike grants, student loans are borrowed money that students are legally obligated to repay, with interest.
 Students must maintain an enrollment status of at least half-time to be eligible for Direct Loans.
 Additionally, all first-time Direct Loan borrowers must complete a Master Promissory Note and Entrance Counseling before funds will be disbursed.
 Repayment begins after a sixmonth grace period following graduation, withdrawal from school or enrollment of less-than-half-time (see Catalog Section 2.8).
-Direct Loans include the following:
+Direct Loans include the following: seeking additional information pertaining to this type of benefit should contact the Vocational Rehabilitation Department of the Department of Veterans Affairs.
+Financial Aid is available to those who qualify.
+Department of Defense personnel are entitled to consideration for all forms of financial aid that Grantham University makes available to students.

-- Direct Subsidized Stafford Loans: Subsidized loans are awarded only to undergraduate students on the basis of financial need.
-If a student is eligible for a subsidized loan, the U.S. Department of Education will pay (subsidize) the interest on the loan while the student is in school for the first six months after the student leaves school and during periods of deferment. - The interest rates for Direct Subsidized Loans and Direct Unsubsidized Loans are shown in the chart below (may also be found at studentaid.ed.gov/types/loans):
+Direct Subsidized Stafford Loans: Subsidized loans are awarded only to undergraduate students on the basis of financial need.
+If a student is eligible for a subsidized loan, the U.S. Department of Education will pay (subsidize) the interest on the loan while the student is in school for the first six months after the student leaves school and during periods of deferment.

+- The interest rates for Direct Subsidized Loans and Direct Unsubsidized Loans are shown in the chart below (may also be found at studentaid.ed.gov/types/loans):

-LOAN TYPE DIRECT SUBSIDIZED & UNSUBSIDIZED LOANS BORROWER TYPE UNDERGRADUATE LOANS FIRST DISBURSED ON OR AFTER 7/1/18 AND BEFORE 7/1/19 5.05 %
+LOAN TYPE DIRECT SUBSIDIZED & UNSUBSIDIZED LOANS BORROWER TYPE UNDERGRADUATE LOANS FIRST DISBURSED ON Or After 7/1/18 and before 7/1/19 → 5.05 %

-- Direct Unsubsidized Stafford Loans: Unlike subsidized loans, the borrower is responsible for interest that accrues on Direct Unsubsidized Loans from the time the loan is disbursed until it is paid in full, and financial need is not required to receive an unsubsidized loan. - The interest rates for Direct Unsubsidized Loans are shown in the chart below (may also be found at studentaid.ed.gov/types/loans):
+Direct Unsubsidized Stafford Loans: Unlike subsidized loans, the borrower is responsible for interest that accrues on Direct Unsubsidized Loans from the time the loan is disbursed until it is paid in full, and financial need is not required to receive an unsubsidized loan.

+- The interest rates for Direct Unsubsidized Loans are shown in the chart below (may also be found at studentaid.ed.gov/types/loans):